Need assistance in choosing the right insurance plan? Get a call from our Expert.

 Term insurance is a policy that provides coverage for a specific period.
 The death benefit is given to the beneficiary only when the policyholder dies during the policy tenure, which is usually 10-30 years.

 The appropriate term insurance age limit is between 18 and 65.
-However, 20s is considered a more reliable age limit for term insurance.
+However, 20s is considered a more reliable age for availing a term insurance.

 You should consider taking term insurance coverage until at least age 60–65, or until your financial responsibilities end.
 Some policies allow coverage up to 75–85 years, depending on the insurer and your health condition.